fatipardo/BuildRibosomeModel/Complete70S/README.md

 4)  RNA chain a / residue A119

-March 11,2020

-How to Prepare the nascent peptide??
+**How to Prepare the nascent peptide??**

+In the directory 'Fixed CIS backbone' we explained how we modeled a new nascent chain that did not contain cis peptide bonds.
+Here we show how we used this new nascent chain and added it to our 70S model.

-I combined the tRNA from the 3JBU crystal structure, and the new model of the nascent peptide with the 'Fixed CIS backbone' (initial structure of WT from our current MD simulations).
+To facilitate our work, we took the tRNA from 3JBU (originally chain v).
+We then 'cat' the tRNA and the new model of the nascent peptide with the 'Fixed CIS backbone'.

-What I MUST do is to renumber the tRNA numbering for chain v!!
-I am working on it in the following directory:

-/Users/fatima/Stanford/70S/test/3jbu-pdb-bundle/Build_tRNA
+Notice that you have to renumber the residues in the tRNA chain v.
+This is because in the original 3JBU structure, the nascent peptide (chain z) and the tRNA (chain v) are in different chains.
+When we combine them, we will start counting from the nascent peptide and then, add 28 to the residue ID of the tRNA.

+The directory 'Build_tRNA' includes the intermediate steps I followed to create the tRNA+NascentPeptide chain.

 The file with renumbered tRNA is: tmp_v.pdb

-I already combined the files into a single structure: ChV_tRNA_WTprot.pdb
+And the combined files in a single structure: ChV_tRNA_WTprot.pdb

+The motivation to do this separately is because it was faster to test if GROMACS could build a successful topology (many times there are typos or minor error that need to fixed when building an structure like this one).
+Once a successful topology is create, we can procedd to include our new tRNA+NascentPeptide chain to the complete 70S model.

+Combining the tRNA+NascentPeptide chain (we used the ID for chain v)  and 70S can be done in 2 simple ways.
+1) edit the text file, delete the original chains 'v' and 'z' and then paste the **new** chain 'v'.
+This can also be done with a graphic interface using PyMOL.

-Now I have to insert protein+tRNA into the complete ribosome.
-This should be easy because the tRNA was taken directly from 3JBU
+Notice that this can be done easily is because the tRNA was taken directly from 3JBU, so the structures aligned perfectly.